MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-client-library.md

     //
     exec = rClient.executeExternal(regressionURL, options);

->[!TIP]
->See the [Anonymous Projects](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/introduction.html#anonymousprojects) chapter in the *API Reference Guide* for further details.
+>See the [Anonymous Projects](deployr-api-reference#r-for-application-developers) in the section *API Reference Guide* for further details.

 ## Standard Execution Model